Advisory Board

 Jodie King

-Jodie is One New Zealand’s Chief People Officer, having joined the digital services provider in May 2020 from Air New Zealand where she spent seven years playing a key role in further building the company’s iconic culture and customer focus, four of those as Chief People Officer.
+Jodie is One New Zealand’s (formerly known as Vodafone New Zealand) Chief People Officer, having joined the company in May 2020 from Air New Zealand where she spent seven years, four of those as Chief People Officer.

-Prior to returning to Auckland, Jodie worked at KPMG in London for 16 years in both management consulting and in HR leadership roles.
-She holds a double degree in Commerce (Human Resource Management) and Arts (History) from the University of Otago, holds an Executive Management Qualification from INSEAD and is a member of Global Women.
-Jodie’s whakapapa is Ngai Tahu and has 3 children.
+Prior to that Jodie worked at KPMG in London for 16 years in both management consulting and in HR leadership roles.
+She holds a double degree in Commerce (Human Resource Management) and Arts (History) from the University of Otago, and an Executive Management Qualification from INSEAD.

 Eru Lyndon

-Eru also holds a portfolio of governance roles spanning tourism, health, and sport, and has also had governance experience in the tertiary education sector.
+Eru holds a portfolio of governance roles spanning tourism, health, and sport, and has also held governance roles in the tertiary education sector.
+He was the Regional Commissioner for Social Development, Northland, at the Ministry of Social Development, and the inaugural Public Service Commissioner for Northland on behalf of the Public Service Commission.

 Rob McDonald, Chair